babinc/amqp-client-cli/README.md

 }

 ```
-## Options
+## Edit
-The user can set options for an exchange by pressing the ```O``` key.
+The user can set edit options for an exchange by pressing the ```E``` key.
 Each exchange has its own set of options.
 Or the
 user can set the options in the config file.
-When the program is exitited the options that were set while using the
+When the program exits the options that were set while using the
 program will be written to the configuration file.
 ## Scrolling
 While using the program the user can press the ```P``` key to pause the program.
 Once the program is paused no more